Keto Donuts Recipe

 Can I use this recipe to make keto donut holes?

 You bet.
-You can easily take this keto donuts recipe and make donut holes.
-Once you combine the dry ingredient and the wet ingredients, it's time to bake.
-The biggest thing that you'll want to remember about this low carb donut recipe is that if you make holes, you'll want to change the baking time from what is listed on the recipe card.
+You can easily take this keto donuts recipe and make donut holes with the correct pan.
+The biggest thing that you’ll want to remember about this low carb donut recipe is that if you make holes, you’ll want to change the baking time from what is listed on the recipe card.

-After they are baked to a golden brown, you can drizzle them with dark chocolate, dip them in cinnamon sugar, or just leave them with that classic donuts flavor and taste.
-They really will taste like regular donuts and donut holes like you would get at the grocery store or donut shop.
+After they are baked to a golden brown, you can drizzle them with dark chocolate, dip them in cinnamon sugar, or just leave them with that classic donut flavor and taste.
+They really will taste like regular donuts and donut holes as you would get at the grocery store or donut shop.

 Ingredients